tgbrooks/circadian_comparison/README.md

 salmon-v1.4.0
 R/3.6.3
 edirect-15.3
+apptainer 1.1.3
 ```
-And finally, `R` needs the following libraries installed:
+Next, `R` needs the following libraries installed:

 ```
 tidyverse, MetaCycle, assist, compareRhythms
 ```

+Finally, running BooteJTK is done via `apptainer` to run an image with the appropriate dependencies installed.
+First, use `apptainer build` to build the dockerfile `bootejtk/Dockerfile` and then update the directory in `Snakemake` file to point to this (default location is `~/.apptainer/images/ejtk_bootejtk.sif`).

 ## Snakemake Pipeline